 An Area of Outstanding Natural Beauty (AONB) is a landscape whose distinctive character and natural beauty are recognised as so outstanding that it is protected for the nation.
-The North Wessex Downs make up the third largest of Britain’s 46 AONBs.
+The Countryside and Rights of Way Act, 2000 (the "CRoW" Act) added further regulation and protection, ensuring the future of AONBs as important national resources.

 The area lies at the heart of the chalk band that stretches across southern England and was once under a warm sea.
 The geology is based on tiny creatures that lived in the sea around 65 million years ago and are the source of today’s soft rock.